 What do people need to consider before deciding to work with a copywriter or content writer?

 I think what they have to consider is what they want to achieve.
-Usually the two things people want, they either want to get more clients, or they want to get more visibility.
-These can go together sometimes, but can’t be rushed.
-It’s very important that you know what you stand for.
-If you have three pillars, three values that are important to you – It doesn’t matter so much if you don’t know exactly what kind of copy you want, but these pillars will help steer the copy.
+Usually, the two things people want is either to get more clients or more visibility.
+It’s very important that they know what they stand for.
+If you have three pillars, three values that are important to them, that we can integrate into the copy, It doesn’t matter so much, if you don’t know exactly what kind of copy you want, but having these pillars is really good for evergreen content.

 What’s your career been teaching you?

-Where can people connect with you to find out more about your journey and your work?
+Where people can connect with you find out more about your journey and your work.